When you create an app you will be asked how the app will be used:

 The choice you make determines its type.
 There are five possible types: Consumer, Business, Instant Games, Gaming Services, Workplace, or None.
 Once you choose an app type, your app will only be presented with products, permissions, and features that are available to that app type.

-The Consumer app type (may be displayed as Build Connected Experiences in the selection modal) is for apps that integrate consumer-related products like Facebook Login to provide app users with a more personalized experience.
+The Consumer app type is for apps that integrate consumer-related products like Facebook Login to provide app users with a more personalized experience.

-The Instant Games app type (may be displayed under Build or Connect to a Game in the selection modal) is for gaming apps that are played on the Facebook Platform.
+The Instant Games app type is for gaming apps that are played on the Facebook Platform.

-The Gaming Services app type (may be displayed under Build or Connect to a Game as Gaming Integrations in the selection modal) is for gaming apps that are played off of the Facebook Platform.
+The Gaming Services app type is for gaming apps that are played off of the Facebook Platform.